Big South Fork Waterfalls & Hiking Guide

-One thing you’ll notice about Kentucky waterfalls is that they tend to be clustered in regions like this.
-The reason for this is that the terrain (think a lot of porous limestone – AKA why we’re the bourbon folks) is very hilly with a ton of natural rivers.
-I joke with Ev all the time that we live in ‘The Rainforest of the South’, and when you start hiking you’ll know what I mean.
-That rain in combination with the porous limestone causes some of the pretty amazing arches and valleys – all lending themselves to Kentucky waterfalls formation!
+Something you’ll notice about Kentucky and Tennesse waterfalls is that they tend to be clustered in regions like Big South Fork.
+The reason is that the terrain (think a lot of porous limestones – AKA why we’re the bourbon folks) is very hilly with a ton of natural rivers.
+We joke all the time that we live in ‘The Rainforest of the South’, and when you start hiking in Big South Fork you’ll know what we mean.

-Another gorgeous waterfall in the area Big South Fork region.
+A gorgeous 113-foot waterfall in the heart of Big South Fork.
 Rated as moderate, the trail is 4.2 miles long and considered heavily trafficked.
-Whenever AllTrails says that a trail is heavily trafficked – I typically tend to go early to beat the crowds.
+Whenever AllTrails says that a trail is heavily trafficked –we typically tend to go early to beat the crowds.

 Difficulty Level: Easy (2.4 miles)

 Trailhead Address: Sheltowee Trace Rd, Stearns, KY 42647

 This one we hadn’t even heard of until Alltrails showed us a ‘nearby’ suggestion while looking for trails in this region.
 One of the things we love about Kentucky is that you find some really interesting variations – and one of those variations happens to be in our waterfalls.
 Sometimes the pools at the bottom are this gorgeous blue color when the sun hits just right?
 And Lick Creek Falls is one of those waterfalls!